19 Different Types of Bees in Ohio

 The carpenter bee does not burrow into the wood like some other types of bees in Ohio.

-She then deposits them on her abdomen to create a pollen ball that she will take back to her nest and use to feed larvae.
+She then deposits them on her abdomen to create a pollen ball to take back to her nest and feed larvae.

 6. Mason Bee